13r1ckz/thermalquote/README.md

 # thermalquote
-a 24 hour code challenge with myself
+a 24 hour code challenge for myself

+look at the branches for diffrante type's

+esp32 based system incoming